0x0FB0/pulsar/README.md

 ### In case you would like to see it hosted
 - I'm considering launching a funding campaign.

-### In case you like the idea
-- Star me and tell your friends!

 ### In case of general criticism about code quality and architecture
 - You don't need to use it.